StephanHolgerD/peptideshaker/README.md

 * GUI of PeptideShaker opens up and the rest is clicky clicky
 * searchgui jar file is located in the /home/biodocker/bin/SearchGUI-3.3.15 Folder

+* when working with large fasta files as database --> use the decoy.py script to add the decoy to the fasta and change the max ram setting in the \
+java settings for the SearchGUI otherwise the dafult is 4gb of ram and this leads to an extreme time increas during the database import

 # Author
 Stephan drukewitz --> stephan.drukewitz@ime.fraunofer.de